KatharinaPreissinger/Malaria_stage_classifier/docs/getting_started.rst

       * `Malaria_stage_classifier.py`
     * `Logo` which contains the logo for the pop up windows
     * `Neural_networks` which contains the pre-trained neural networks
-    * `Sample_images` which contains three sample images (Note: for the text files, the number of header lines should be set to 3)
+    * `Sample_images` which contains sample images for the implemented imaging techniques (Note: for the text files, the number of header lines should be set to 3)

 Download
 ========

-1. Download the `Malaria_stage_classifier.zip` folder which contains the code, the logo for the pop up windows, the pre-trained neural networks, and three sample images from: https://github.com/KatharinaPreissinger/Malaria_stage_classifier.git
+1. Download the `Malaria_stage_classifier.zip` folder which contains the code, the logo for the pop up windows, the pre-trained neural networks, and sample images from: https://github.com/KatharinaPreissinger/Malaria_stage_classifier.git
 2. If you want to retrain the neural network, please download the `Datasets_for_NN` (this requires at least 250 MB of free space)
 3. Read the documentation for more information about the classes and modules